immersive-web/webxr-ar-module/explainer.md

 ### Controlling rendering quality

 While in immersive sessions, the UA is responsible for providing a framebuffer that is correctly optimized for presentation to the `XRSession` in each `XRFrame`.
-Developers can optionally request either the buffer size or viewport size be scaled, though the UA may not respect the request.
+Developers can optionally request the framebuffer size be scaled, though the UA may not respect the request.
 Even when the UA honors the scaling requests, the result is not guaranteed to be the exact percentage requested.

-The first scaling mechanism is done by specifying a `framebufferScaleFactor` at `XRWebGLLayer` creation time.
+Framebuffer scaling is done by specifying a `framebufferScaleFactor` at `XRWebGLLayer` creation time.
 Each XR device has a default framebuffer size, which corresponds to a `framebufferScaleFactor` of `1.0`.
 This default size is determined by the UA and should represent a reasonable balance between rendering quality and performance.
 It may not be the 'native' size for the device (that is, a buffer which would match the native screen resolution 1:1 at point of highest magnification).
 For example, mobile platforms such as GearVR or Daydream frequently suggest using lower resolutions than their screens are capable of to ensure consistent performance.

 If the `framebufferScaleFactor` is set to a number higher or lower than `1.0` the UA should create a framebuffer that is the default resolution multiplied by the given scale factor.
 So a `framebufferScaleFactor` of `0.5` would specify a framebuffer with 50% the default height and width, and so on.
 The UA may clamp the scale factor however it sees fit, or may round it to a desired increment if needed (for example, fitting the buffer dimensions to powers of two if that is known to increase performance.)